Tim21-cyber/e-commerce-project/README.md

 # 🛒 Swift-Basket

-Swift-Basket is a simple, responsive single-page e-commerce web application built using vanilla JavaScript, HTML, and CSS.
-It uses a mock backend powered by JSON Server and deployed via Railway to simulate a RESTful public API.
+Swift-Basket is a simple, responsive single-page e-commerce web application built using JavaScript, HTML, and CSS.
+It uses a mock backend powered by JSON Server and  a Mock RESTful public API.

 ---

 ## 🧾 Project Summary
 This app allows users to browse products, add items to a cart, and simulate a checkout process.
 It’s designed to be clean, responsive, and beginner-friendly, with both light and dark modes.

 ---